 Along with keeping out the rain, dust, and wind from passing through the window and the door, weatherstripping tape is also great to block the noise to pass through.
 They are also pretty affordable and easy to install.

 33Ft Long Insulation Weatherproof Doors And Windows Soundproofing Seal Strip Collision Avoidance Rubber Self-Adhesive Weatherstrip is one of the best affordable adhesive strips.
 This is a multi-purpose windproof, waterproof and non-toxic weatherstripping tape and this tape is also very easy to install.
 Check out these weatherstrip on Amazon.

 Most of the doors in the house have small gaps between the door and the floor.
 Airborne noise can easily pass through this gaps.
 If your home office’s door has this gap then you need to do something about it to make your office soundproof.
 That’s when a door sweep comes in handy.

-Our recommended door sweep is M-D Building Products 5090 Triple Fin Door Sweep.
+My recommended door sweep is M-D Building Products 5090 Triple Fin Door Sweep.
 This door sweep has slotted holes for easy adjustment and fasteners are also included.
 This door sweep is 36-inches long.
 However, if you only need a door sweep less than 36-inch, then you can easily cut this door sweep to your preferred size with a hacksaw.
 Check out M-D Building Products 5090 Triple Fin Door Sweep on Amazon.

-Nowadays the walls of our house are very thin and that’s why you can easily hear someone talking in the next room.
+Nowadays the walls of our houses are very thin and that’s why you can easily hear someone talking in the next room.
 To make the walls of your home office such that less noise transmits through it, you need to add drywall to the walls.

 You can buy drywall at your local hardware stores.
 If you have a very thin wall and you have a good budget, then installing a thick and double layer drywall will be very much effective.
 The thickness of drywall ranges from 1/4″ to 5/8″ and the most popular thickness is the 1/2″